piorek94/nfdump-tcpreplay-docker/README.md

 ### Running the container

-The Tcpreplay image searches for pcap files under `/data` directory (which is also working directory).
+Tcpreplay image searches for pcap files under `/data` directory (which is also working directory).
 Pcap files must be mounted inside of that directory.
 A typical invocation of the container might be:
 ```